NORKA

 The University of Dorpat in 1860.
 Source: Wikimedia Commons.

-Rev. Sibbul was ordained on February 9, 1897 in Norka and was assistant pastor to Rev. Wilhelm Stärkel from then until 1901.
-He then served from 1901 to 1920 as assistant pastor in Irkutsk, Russia.
-From 1921 to 1925 he was an instructor of religion at the Cathedral School in Reval (now Tallinn, Estonia).
-He also served as pastor vicar at the Cathedral School and continued as pastor there until 1939 and also served as the supervisor of the Evening Middle School.
+Rev. Sibbul was ordained on February 9, 1897, in Norka, and served as assistant pastor to Rev. Wilhelm Stärkel from then until 1901.
+From 1901 to 1920, he served as assistant pastor in Irkutsk, Russia.
+From 1921 to 1925, he taught religion at the Cathedral School in Reval (now Tallinn, Estonia).
+He also served as a vicar at the Cathedral School and remained there until 1939.
+He also served as the supervisor of the Evening Middle School.

 Sources

 Amburger, Erik.
 Die Pastoren Der Evangelischen Kirchen Russlands Vom Ende Des 16.
-Jahrhunderts Bis 1937: Ein Biographisches Lexikon.
+Jahrhunderts Bis 1937: Ein Biografisches Lexikon.
 Lüneburg: Inst.
 Nordostdt.
 Kulturwerk, 1998.
 475. Print.

 Schnurr, Joseph.
-Die Kirchen Und Das Religiöse Leben Der Rußlanddeutschen.
+Die Kirchen und das religiöse Leben der Russlanddeutschen.
 Stuttgart: AER-Verl., 1978: 172.
 Print.

 • Home